e-gov/cvi/libs/ui/src/lib/circle/circle.component.md

 To display a themed circle with an icon or given content.
 Allows adding severity and progress bar as a frame.

-To overwrite the border color added by the _theme_, pass `--custom-border-color` to component's style property.
+To overwrite the border color added by the _theme_, pass `--cvi-circle-border-color` to component's style property.